Estimated reading time: 16 minutes

 She has Attention Deficit Hyperactivity Disorder and struggles to save money.

-Coming from my 600 sq ft home in the UK and moving to Canada with a house three times the size with a basement was insane. \
+Coming from my 600 sq ft home in the UK and moving to Canada with a house three times the size of a basement was mind-blowing.

-I was thrilled as I never dreamed I’d own home such as the one we purchased.
+I was thrilled as I never dreamed I’d own a home such as the one we purchased.

-Both Mrs. CBB and I grew up in a home where money was not available whenever needed.
+Mrs. CBB and I grew up in a home where money was unavailable whenever needed.

 That’s the difference between parents with money and those who struggle to pay the bills.

-One might argue that rich folks earned their money through paid education, inheritance, successful business deals, high-level careers or knowing the right people.
+One might argue that rich people earn money through paid education, inheritance, successful business deals, high-level careers, or knowing the right people.